-My name is Amy, and I have been practicing intuitive painting for seven
+My name is Amy, and I have been practicing intuitive painting for the last seven years.

 I was being called to explore and expand and connect, and I was finally listening despite all the fears and unknowns.

 So, when I was asked if I wanted to go to an intuitive paining workshop, it seemed like a hilarious invitation from the universe to which I had to say yes, since I was already in the land of doing things that sounded terrifyingly interesting.